 Now you know how it all works

-If your boiler is beyond repair, you could have a new boiler installed the very next day (if you order before 3pm) learn more here.
+If your boiler is beyond repair, you could have a new boiler installed the very next day (if you order before 3 pm) learn more here.
+With the UK committed to reducing emissions to zero by 2050, the government needs to take drastic action.
+And it’s highly likely a key part of their plans will be a gas boiler ban, starting from as early as 2025.